-Property, plant and equipment was valued at fair value of \$1.9 billion as of November 16, 2012.
+Property, plant and equipment was given a preliminary fair value of \$2.2 billion as of December 21, 2015.
 In establishing fair value for the vast majority of the Company's property, plant and equipment, the cost approach was utilized.
 The cost approach considers the amount required to replace an asset by constructing or purchasing a new asset with similar utility, then adjusts the value in consideration of physical depreciation, and functional and economic obsolescence as of the appraisal date.
 The cost approach relies on management's assumptions regarding current material and labor costs required to rebuild and repurchase significant components of our property, plant and equipment along with assumptions regarding the age and estimated useful lives of our property, plant and equipment.

-The Company identified the following intangible assets to be valued: franchise rights, trade names and subscriber relationships.
-Franchise rights were valued using the greenfield method and were valued at \$3,048.9 million as of November 16, 2012.
-Trade names were valued using a deviation of the income approach, known as the royalty savings method, and were valued at \$188.7 million as of November 16, 2012.
-Subscriber relationships were valued using a deviation of the excess earnings method and were valued at \$492.4 million as of November 16, 2012.
-(See Footnote 15)
+The Company identified the following intangible assets to be valued: franchise and patent rights, trade names and subscriber relationships.
+Franchise rights were valued using the greenfield method and were given a preliminary value of \$4,984.6 million as of December 21, 2015.
+Trade names were valued using a deviation of the income approach, known as the royalty savings method, and were given a preliminary value of \$37.9 million as of December 21, 2015.
+Subscriber relationships were valued using a deviation of the excess earnings method and were given a preliminary value of \$1,067.4 million as of December 21, 2015.
+(See Footnote 13)

-Long-term debt was valued at fair value as of November 16, 2012 using quoted market prices.
+Long-term debt was valued at fair value as of December 21, 2015 using quoted market prices (Level 2).

-The carrying value of most other assets and liabilities approximated fair value as of November 16, 2012.
-The contractual value of accounts receivable as of November 16, 2012 is approximately \$185.0 million, compared to a fair value of \$171.4 million.
+The carrying value of most other assets and liabilities approximated fair value as of December 21, 2015.
+The contractual value of accounts receivable as of December 21, 2015 is approximately \$191.2 million, compared to a preliminary fair value of \$179.4 million.

-As a result of applying business combination accounting, the Company recorded goodwill of \$1.6 billion, which represented the excess of organization value over amounts assigned to the other identifiable tangible and intangible assets, arising from expectations of future operational performance and cash generation.
+As a result of applying business combination accounting, the Company recorded preliminary goodwill of \$2.0 billion, which represented the excess of organization value over amounts assigned to the other identifiable tangible and intangible assets, arising from expectations of future operational performance and cash generation.